 As an insurance agent, you know by now how important it is to remain compliant.
-While following the Medicare Communications and Marketing Guidelines should be one of your top priorities, there is something else you’ll want to keep on your radar that you may have not yet considered: preventing insurance agent negligence.
+While following the Medicare Advantage & Part D Communication Requirements should be one of your top priorities, there is something else you’ll want to keep on your radar that you may have not yet considered: preventing insurance agent negligence.

 We’ll cover what constitutes as negligence (and how to prevent it) so you can be sure you’re giving your clients paramount service.

 An insurance agent negligence claim can arise when you, the agent, make a mistake that leads your client to believe they have coverage that they don’t have.
 It can also be an error on your part that later leads to your client being denied coverage.
 If you make this type of mistake, your client may be able to seek compensation for damages.
 Your client can file a claim against you for the following reasons: failure to procure requested coverage, failure to obtain coverage, misrepresentations, failure to properly advise clients of coverage, and/or errors and omissions.